Pontrilas railway station

 During the 1990s rail freight operated to this set of sidings, delivering wood to Pontrilas Sawmill.
 Plans were even mooted to open a short siding into it; this would have had to cross the A465 or replace the missing Golden Valley bridge so was unlikely.
 Freight traffic ended when British Rail closed its Freightliner service.

 A large online model railway retailer - OnTracks.co.uk – was based in the business unit below the signal box.
-The unit is now occupied by Golden Valley Hobbies who operate a similar online store.
+The unit was then occupied by Golden Valley Hobbies, who operated a similar online store but moved out in 2022.

 There are plans to open a new station for the village.

 In March 2020, a bid was made to the Restoring Your Railway fund to get funds for a feasibility study into reinstating the station.
 This bid was unsuccessful.

 In October 2023, the local authority said plans to reopen the station had been shelved as they claimed it was poor value for money.
 The local authority also claimed that most passengers using the station would have instead used another station or the local bus network.